publicdocs/uscode/assets/md/titles/usc13/us/usc/t13/ch5/schII/m__us_usc_t13_s141.md

  __Study of Counting of Homeless for National Census__

     [Pub.
-L. 101–645, title IV, § 402][/us/pl/101/645/s402], Nov.
+L. 101–645, title IV][/us/pl/101/645/tIV], § 402, Nov.
 29, 1990, [104 Stat.
 4723][/us/stat/104/4723], provided that not later than 1 year after Nov.
 29, 1990, the General Accounting Office was to conduct a study of the methodology and procedures used by the Bureau of the Census in counting the number of homeless persons for the most recent decennial census conducted pursuant to this title, to determine the accuracy of such count, and report to the Congress the results of that study.

  __Monitoring Economic Progress of Rural America__

     [Pub.
-L. 101–624, title XXIII, § 2382][/us/pl/101/624/s2382], Nov.
+L. 101–624, title XXIII][/us/pl/101/624/tXXIII], § 2382, Nov.
 28, 1990, [104 Stat.
 4050][/us/stat/104/4050], provided that Director of Bureau of the Census was to expand data collection efforts of Bureau to enable it to collect statistically significant data concerning changing economic condition of rural counties and communities in United States, including data on rural employment, poverty, income, and other information concerning rural labor force, and authorized to be appropriated $1,000,000 for each fiscal year for such efforts, prior to repeal by [Pub.
-L. 104–127, title VII, § 707][/us/pl/104/127/s707], Apr.
+L. 104–127, title VII][/us/pl/104/127/tVII], § 707, Apr.
 4, 1996, [110 Stat.
 1112][/us/stat/110/1112].

  __Americans of Spanish Origin or Descent; Study for Development of Creditable Estimates in Future Censuses__

 [Pub.
-L. 94–311, § 4][/us/pl/94/311/s4], June 16, 1976, [90 Stat.
+L. 94–311][/us/pl/94/311], § 4, June 16, 1976, [90 Stat.
 688][/us/stat/90/688], provided that:

 > “The Department of Commerce, in cooperation with appropriate Federal, State and local agencies and various population study groups and experts, shall immediately undertake a study to determine what steps would be necessary for developing creditable estimates of undercounts of Americans of Spanish origin or descent in future censuses.”

  __Needs and Concerns of Spanish-Origin Population; Use of Spanish Language Questionnaires and Bilingual Enumerators__

 [Pub.
-L. 94–311, § 5][/us/pl/94/311/s5], June 16, 1976, [90 Stat.
+L. 94–311][/us/pl/94/311], § 5, June 16, 1976, [90 Stat.
 689][/us/stat/90/689], provided that:

 > “The Secretary of Commerce shall ensure that, in the Bureau of the Census data-collection activities, the needs and concerns of the Spanish-origin population are given full recognition through the use of Spanish language questionnaires, bilingual enumerators, and other such methods as deemed appropriate by the Secretary.”